mrueda/EGA_genomeref/README.md

 # Author

 Written by Dietmar Fernandez, PhD.
+Revised by Manuel Rueda, PhD.
 Info about EGA can be found at https://ega-archive.org/.

 # Copyright